YisongMiao/DiSQ-Score/README.md

 bash scripts/one_model.sh <modelurl>
 ```

-The `modelurl` variable specifies the shortened path in the huggingface hub.
+The <`modelurl`> variable specifies the shortened path in the huggingface hub, for example,

 ```
 bash scripts/one_model.sh meta-llama/Meta-Llama-3-8B